Experiential Learning Requirement

 What is the ELR?

-All undergraduate students whose majors are within the School of Business Administration must complete two significant experiential learning activities as a requirement for graduation.
+Preparing for successful, professional careers begins when students first walk on campus.
+That is what why all undergraduate students whose majors are within the School of Business Administration must complete two significant experiential learning activities as a requirement for graduation.

 Experiential Learning Involves